BoShenNeuro/BoShenNeuro.github.io/README.md

 ### CV in Brief
 __2022 to now - Research Scientist, New York University__

-  <span style="font-size: 12px;">Researcher in computational neuroscience, NYU Langone School of Medicine, with Paul Glimcher PhD, Kenway Louie MD, PhD, John Rinzel PhD, and Richard Tsien PhD.</span>
+  Researcher in computational neuroscience, NYU Langone School of Medicine, with Paul Glimcher PhD, Kenway Louie MD, PhD, John Rinzel PhD, and Richard Tsien PhD

 __2019 to 2022 - Postdoc, New York University__

-   <small>Neural circuit computation of decision-making, NYU Langone School of Medicine, mentored by Paul Glimcher PhD and Kenway Louie MD PhD.</small>
+   Neural circuit computation of decision-making, NYU Langone School of Medicine, mentored by Paul Glimcher PhD and Kenway Louie MD PhD

 __2012 to 2018 - PhD in Psychology, Peking University__

-   <small>Human brain imaging and social decision-making, School of Psychological and Cognitive Sciences, Peking University, mentored by Xiaolin Zhou PhD and Jian Li PhD.</small>
+   Human brain imaging and social decision-making, School of Psychological and Cognitive Sciences, Peking University, mentored by Xiaolin Zhou PhD and Jian Li PhD

 __2008 to 2012 - Bachelor's in Physics, Shanghai Jiaotong University__

-   <small>Department of Physics, Shanghai Jiaotong University, mentored by Wenjun Ying PhD and David Cai PhD.</small>
+   Department of Physics, Shanghai Jiaotong University, mentored by Wenjun Ying PhD and David Cai PhD

 _Tag me with:_